Deaf Chonky

 Deaf Chonky (דף צ'ונקי) is an Israeli folk, garage, punk rock duo.
 The band members are Adi Bronicki, Tami Kaminsky and Tom Mckinna.

 Early years

 The two members of Deaf Chonky grew up in Rehovot, Israel where they met near the local bank.
 Their name was given to them by Kaminsky's father, and means "Girls" in Russian.

 Musical influences

-The band's musical influences are varied, with garage-punk, Folk punk and Russian folk music as the more notable genres.
+The band's musical influences are varied, most notably drawing from garage-punk, folk punk, and Russian folk music.
 In a 2016 interview, the band noted Blind Man Deaf Boy, Crass, Honey Bane and Billy Childish as their main musical influences.